The first HYBRID Summer School in PV

 Sergiu Spataru

 Associate Professor at DTU - Technical University of Denmark.
-Sergiu is an expert in degradation of crystaline silicon photovoltaic modules.
+Sergiu is an expert in degradation of crystalline silicon photovoltaic modules.

 Stela Canulescu